thebodepu/romannumeral/README.md

    * <code>docker run -p 8080:8080 romannumeral</code>

 ### Testing
-Validate the service using below endpoints :
+After running the service on Docker, you can validate the service using below endpoints :
 * Check if the webservice is running
   * http://localhost:8080/romannumeral/health
 * Endpoint to convert integer to Roman numeral